tensorflow/mlir-hlo/stablehlo/docs/generated/stablehlo_passes.md

 #### Options
 ```
 -target : The target version.
-Must be a version of the form #.#.# or 'current'.
+Must be a version of the form #.#.# .
 ```